Knee Pain Treatment in Collingwood

 Most people put up with knee pain longer than they should, assuming it'll settle on its own.
 Sometimes it does.
 But when it doesn't, the longer you leave it, the more you tend to compensate through the hip and lower back and opposite leg and the more there is to untangle when you finally come in.

-How We Treat Knee Pain at Lionheart
+How We Treat Knee Pain

 Integrative physiotherapist Jesse Soopaya assessing & treating knee pain through a holistic root cause approach